anupmehta702/ReviewService/README.md

 1) docker-compose build
 2) docker-compose up

+## API details
+You can find the API details in /postman-api-collection

 ## Features
 1) **High availability and designed for failure** - achieved via deploying multi instances of both services and using distributed cache across the instances.
 Also exceptions handled seperately in both service